-As the power system transitions to a lower emissions' generation mix, there are emerging challenges for power system operation.
+The directions paper noted that as the power system transitions to a lower emissions' generation mix, there are emerging challenges for power system operation.
 One element of this technological change is the projected decrease in power system inertia.

 The projected decline in system inertia may lead to significant cost increases for ancillary services used to control system frequency.
 The provision of faster frequency response services is expected to mitigate the size of future cost increases for market ancillary services compared to a ‘do nothing’ approach.

 The high-level market options for the provision of contingency FFR services are:

 - Option 1 – new market ancillary services to procure FFR FCAS

 - Option 2 – reconfiguration of the FCAS arrangements to procure FFR through the existing service classifications.